Alabaster: Window panels

-When cut in thin sheets, alabaster is translucent enough to be used for small windows.
+When cut into thin sheets, alabaster is translucent enough to be used for small windows.
 It was used for this purpose in Byzantine churches and later in medieval ones, especially in Italy.
-Large sheets of Aragonese gypsum alabaster are used extensively in the contemporary Cathedral of Our Lady of the Angels, which was dedicated in 2002 by the Los Angeles, California Archdiocese.
+Large sheets of Aragonese gypsum alabaster are used extensively in the Cathedral of Our Lady of the Angels, dedicated in 2002 by the Los Angeles, California, Archdiocese.
 The cathedral incorporates special cooling to prevent the panes from overheating and turning opaque.
-The ancients used the calcite type, while the modern Los Angeles cathedral is using gypsum alabaster.
+The ancients used the calcite type, while the modern Los Angeles cathedral employs gypsum alabaster.
 There are also multiple examples of alabaster windows in ordinary village churches and monasteries in northern Spain.

 Calcite alabaster

-Calcite alabaster, harder than the gypsum variety, was the kind primarily used in ancient Egypt and the wider Middle East (but not Assyrian palace reliefs), and is also used in modern times.
+Calcite alabaster, harder than the gypsum variety, was used in ancient Egypt and the wider Middle East (except Assyrian palace reliefs), and also in modern times.
 It is found as either a stalagmitic deposit from the floor and walls of limestone caverns, or as a kind of travertine, similarly deposited in springs of calcareous water.
 Its deposition in successive layers gives rise to the banded appearance that the marble often shows on cross-section, from which its name is derived: onyx-marble or alabaster-onyx, or sometimes simply (and wrongly) as onyx.